1aaronh/worldwide_protest_analysis/README.md

 PLEASE NOTE: Inconsistencies would be present in this feature if, for example, the start and end day occur in different months, likewise in different years.
 Most protests had a duration of less than one month and we can therefore be confident that the "total_days" result is not significantly damaged.
 We ask users to consider this feature as an approximate and not exact measure of protest duration.

+### Protestdemands & Stateresponses
+Each protest can have multiple demands and government responses.
+Two separate columns were create to count the total of demands and responses for each individual event.
+The total of demands can range between 1 - 4 for one event, while responses range between 1 - 7 for one event.
+* edf['protestdemands'] = edf[['protesterdemand1','protesterdemand2','protesterdemand3','protesterdemand4']].count(axis = 1)
+* edf['stateresponses'] = edf[['stateresponse1','stateresponse2','stateresponse3','stateresponse4','stateresponse5','stateresponse6','stateresponse7']].count(axis = 1)

 ---
 # General Workflow/ Methodology
 ---